 - I know they say that you should not drink coffee when you are on your periods but honestly coffee works for me because it gives me that kick and sipping it while going through something that inspires me really motivates me to do something.

-- If coffee isn’t your things then hot chocolate or tea with a little bit vanilla in both really helps, i strongly recommend it to go with a feel-good movie.
+- If coffee isn’t your things then hot chocolate or tea with a little bit of vanilla in both really helps, i strongly recommend it to go with a feel-good movie.

 - Read your favorite chapter from a book or watch a favorite episode from a show you like.

 These are the things that help me get through these kind of gloomy days.
-Drop in any more suggestions that you guys think could help 🙂

 As i sit here beside the window overlooking this city finally being blessed with the rain, all I want to do is just smile and take it all in.
 I know it is supposed to be a vacation and I am supposed to be somewhere else with someone, anyone.
 I should be whining and cribbing to someone about how much period pain sucks.
 I should be going to bed because I have a french class to attend early in the morning tomorrow.
 Even though it is a Sunday.